gzahn/Chagos/README.md

 # Chagos Islands Coral-Associated Bacterial 16S Reads
 ## Analyses of bacterial 16S rDNA amplicons in corals from the Chagos Islands

+## Raw sequence data has been deposited in the Sequence Read Archive under accession: ???

 |  File/Directory 	|  Contents                                                                                                                                    	|
 |-----------------	|----------------------------------------------------------------------------------------------------------------------------------------------	|
 | README.md       	| This file                                                                                                                                    	|